kolosovpetro/Roadmap.AZ204/README.md

 ### 5. Monitor, Troubleshoot, and Optimize Azure Solutions (15-20%)

 - **Integrate Caching and Content Delivery Within Solutions**
+    - Configure cache and expiration policies for Azure Redis cache
+    - Implement secure and optimized application cache patterns including data sizing, connections, encryption, and expiration
 - **Instrument Solutions to Support Monitoring and Logging**
+    - Configure an app or service to use Application Insights
+    - Analyze and troubleshoot solutions by using Azure Monitor
+    - Implement Application Insights web tests and alerts